IMDEANetworksWNG/UbiLocate/README.md

 The implementation of UbiLocate has two main parts:

 1) **CSI extraction**.
 It extracts the CSI of IEEE 802.11ac frames.
-This part is mainly designed to use for angle of arrival (AoA) estimation, we will explain you how to calibrate the router for AoA too.
-This tool can be also used for sensing since it is possible to estimate the angle of departure and the relative time delay of the paths for the CSI matrix.
+This part is mainly designed to use for angle of arrival (AoA) estimation and angle of departure (AoD).
+We will explain you how to calibrate the router for AoA/AoD too.
+This tool can be also used for sensing since it is possible to estimate the path parameters of a WiFi MIMO system (AoA + AoD + path length).
+Look at [Extracting the path parameters by MATLAB](#extracting-the-path-parameters-by-matlab)

 2) **ToF extraction**.
 It extracts the Time of Flight (ToF) from two or more devices.
 It gets the timestamps when the packets are received and sent so that the ToF can be computed.